Best of Luck (2010 film)

-Best of Luck is a 2010 Malayalam-language black comedy film written and directed by M.A.
+Best of Luck is a 2010 Indian Malayalam-language black comedy film written and directed by M.A.
 Nishad.
 It stars Kailash, Asif Ali, Prabhu, Urvashi, Archana Kavi and Rima Kallingal.

 The soundtrack was composed by the Indian rock band Euphoria.
 The song "NaNa", which was used in the trailers, was composed by A. R. Rahman for an American film, Couples Retreat.
 The film was a remake of the Bollywood comedy film All the Best: Fun Begins.
 Unlike the original, the film was extremely negatively received and was a commercial failure.
 The movie was remade in Kannada in 2015 as Ond Chance Kodi.

-Box office

 This film was a box-office bomb.

 Plot

 Surya is Vinayaka Naickar's stepbrother.
 Vinayakan is very rich; Surya is struggling to make a living.
 Vinayakan sends some amount every month to Surya and that is how he survives.
 Manu is Surya's friend who dreams about becoming a filmmaker.

 One day Manu meets the star Mammootty on the set of a movie shooting and tells him that he has a story which he plans to make as a movie.
 Mammootty listens to the synopsis and tells Manu to call him once the script is ready.
 Since Manu got the dates from a super star like Mammootty, he plans to make the movie soon and looks for finance.
 Manu introduces Surya as the producer and borrows money from a lender called Bhasi at a very high rate of interest.
 The production assistant runs away with that money.

 Surya has to repay that money and he has nothing with him.
 So he lies to Vinayaka that he got married and he needs cash.
 Vinayaka says that he is too busy to come but will send the money.
 Surya even introduces his girlfriend Neethu as his wife to Vinayaka's advocate Uthaman.
 Later, when Neethu is in Bangkok with her father, Vinayakan comes to meet the couple.
 Surya, out of desperation, asks Manu's girlfriend Diya to act as Neethu.
 While things were going smoothly, Neethu comes back from vacation and further confusions arise.
 Now Neethu has to act as Manu's girlfriend.
 They appoint a servant called Thamara at their house but Surya has to introduce her as the sister of Neethu to Vinayakan.
 She creates all sort of problems for Surya and Manu.

 Surya and Manu have to tell all sorts of lies to hide the truth but the truth finally surfaces and it turns out that Vinayakan was aware of what was happening and Thamara was his wife who he sent to their home in advance to get the facts.
 Finally, Manu takes Surya's story as his script and makes a movie in which Mammootty plays the real-life character of Vinayakan.
 The movie ends when Vinayakan congratulates Mammootty for his acting skills after the final scene in the movie.